 Lesson 5: It’s never too early to line up potential targets and your support team.

 And as for me, after my fourth time around the track, I felt like I was becoming well versed not just in running companies, but in getting them to positive exits.
-So, earlier this year, I decided to join the Woodside Capital team to focus especially on helping other AI companies do what I did when the time is right.
+So, in early 2020, I decided to join the Woodside Capital team to focus especially on helping other AI companies do what I did when the time is right.

 Jon advises AI and Cloud Infrastructure & Software companies on M&A and strategic financing transactions.
 He brings a rare combination of Silicon Valley entrepreneurial and executive experience, coupled with successfully spearheading the exits of multiple startups he was running.
 These include LiftIgniter, acquired by Maven.io, Badgeville, acquired by SAP/CallidusCloud, CloudUp Networks, acquired by CipherCloud, and XDN acquired by Fortinet.
 Prior to joining WCP, Jon was a successful serial CEO and entrepreneur in Silicon Valley during his 25+ year career.
 He has managed companies in AI, cloud infrastructure software, security, and marketing cloud SaaS products.